droduit/procedural-terrain-generation/readme-hw3.txt

 ## 4. Flat Shading

+In the vertex shader, we only compute `light_dir` and `view_dir` and pass it to the fragment shader.
+There, the only difference from the Phong shading is that we have to compute the `normal_mv` "ourself" and not have it interpolated by OpenGL.
+For this, we use the functions `dFdx` and `dFdy` on `vpoint_mv.xyz`, which give us two non-colinear vectors along the texture.
+As we want a normal vector, we just have to do a cross product of these vectors (and normalize of course) to obtain it.
+The rest of the flat fragment shader is the same as the Phong fragment shader.

 ## 5. Spot Light Shading

 We reuse the Phong vertex shader and fragment shader as a base.